 Are you just getting started in digitization and digital preservation?
 Trying to bring several digital projects together into a cohesive digital preservation program?
 Or are you well into a digital collections project and need a refresher on the latest standards and best practices?

-- You will come away with an understanding of the major issues to consider in planning or implementing a digital collections project or program.
+- You will come away with an understanding of the major considerations for planning and implementing a digital collections project or program.

 - You will learn about free tools you can use in your digital preservation project or program.